sunuazizrahayu/phpdotenv-for-codeigniter/README.md

-# PHP dotenv for CodeIgniter
+# PHP DotEnv for CodeIgniter
 > Autodetect environment type and load variables from `.env` to `getenv()` or `$_ENV` automagically.

 ![](cover.png)

 ## Installation
+1. Paste all of these files to your root Application.

 ## Contributing